francoisdevlin/config-expressions/examples/README.md

-The goal of this document is to show both the _why_ as much as the _how_ to use this pattern matching library.
+The goal of this document is to show both the _why_ as much as the _how_ to use configuration expressions.
 It starts by walking you through an example of a static, vanilla JSON file, and adds more an more features to add more an more power.
-At the end is a reference section on each pattern
+At the end is a reference section on each expression

 # Learning by Example
 Let's start with a very basi example, using vanilla JSON
 ## 001 vanilla json
-Vanillia JSON is a configuration format we are all used to using.
-There is a lot of pre-existing configuration written as vanilla JSON, so reaing it directly made sense as a starting point for the tool.
-It is where you will start when trying to abstract out patterns from pre-existing files
+Vanilla JSON is a configuration format we are all used to using.
+There is a lot of pre-existing configuration written as vanilla JSON, so reading it directly made sense as a starting point for the tool.
+It is where you will start when trying to abstract out expressions from pre-existing files

     {